 Set forth below are the risks that we believe are material to our investors and they should be carefully considered.
 If any of the following risks and uncertainties actually occurs, our business, prospects, financial condition and results of operations could be materially and adversely affected.
-The risks described below are not intended to be exhaustive and other factors not presently known to us or that we currently believe are immaterial may affect our business, prospects, financial condition and results of operations if they occur.
-This section contains forward-looking statements.
+The risks described below are not intended to be exhaustive and other factors not presently known to us or that we currently believe are immaterial may affect our business, prospects, financial condition and results of operations forward-looking statements.
 You should refer to the explanation of the qualifications and limitations on forward-looking statements in this Quarterly Report on Form 10-Q.